Lori Chalupny: Chicago Red Stars (WPSL-Elite) and AIK Fotboll, 2012

 After the folding of the WPS in early 2012, she played for the Chicago Red Stars in Women's Premier Soccer League Elite, appearing in ten games and scoring five goals.
 On August 8, 2012, she joined AIK Fotboll Dam in the Swedish Damallsvenskan.

 Chicago Red Stars (NWSL), 2013–2015

 On February 5, 2013, she rejoined the Chicago Red Stars in the new National Women's Soccer League.
 Chalupny captained the Red Stars during the inaugural season, played 18 matches and scored 5 goals, the highest scored by a member of the team; and was named to NWSL 2013 best eleven.

 In 2014 National Women's Soccer League season, Chalupny captained Chicago Red Stars to fifth place, played in a team high of 23 matches and 2003 minutes, and scored five goals.

 Chalupny retired from professional soccer after the 2015 National Women's Soccer League season, and on July 30, 2016, the Red Stars retired squad number 17 in her honor.

+Chalupny was the only player who suited up for the Red Stars to publicly support then Red Stars majority owner, Arnim Whisler, while the club was in the midst of the Rory Dames abuse scandal.
+When the Red Stars' supporter group called for Whisler to sell his shares of the club in December 2021, Chalupny replied to them on Twitter (in full), "I love you guys but I disagree with this statement.
+Arnim is a man of great character whose contributions to the NWSL and to the growth of the sport are immeasurable.
+I encourage you to reconsider these demands and would be happy to speak with you to share my experience."
+Due to Whisler's knowledge of Dames' abuse, she received derision in her replies for saying this.